 17.47 TARGET SELECTION:

-A. AGAINST SINGLE ENEMY COMBAT GROUPS: Whenever kamikazes attack a naval force, that force deploys into combat groups, following the procedure set out in 22.42 (EXCEPTION: A naval force attacked by kamikazes outside of naval combat may contain more than six combat groups).
+A. AGAINST SINGLE ENEMY COMBAT GROUPS: Whenever kamikazes attack a naval force outside of naval combat, that force deploys into combat groups, following the procedure set out in 22.42 (EXCEPTION: A naval force attacked by kamikazes outside of naval combat may contain more than six combat groups).
 Kamikaze attacks are made against individual enemy combat groups, whether the enemy naval units are engaged in naval combat or not.
 Kamikazes never attack a multi-TF naval force as a whole.

 B. ONLY FOUND COMBAT GROUPS MAY BE ATTACKED: Kamikazes attacking during naval combat may only attack found enemy combat groups.

-D. MECHANICS: Kamikaze attacks are made out as follows:
+D. MECHANICS: Kamikaze attacks are carried out as follows: